-2 The improvement in labor productivity is largely due to downsizing.
+6 The improvement in labor productivity is largely due to downsizing.
 In particular, the Jiu Valley mines had a large slack in labor until 1997, given the large initial decline in output.
 Further, there was little investment in new technology in Jiu Valley throughout the period.
 Some Ostravian mines, however, adopted new technology in the early years, which contributed to the improvement in productivity.

-presented in Tables 1 and 2.3 Aside from the paths of restructuring, the contrasting unemployment situation stemmed in part from the initial condition.
+Jiu Valley created a crisis in the labor market.
+This can be seen in the unemployment rates presented in Tables 1 and 2.7 The contrasting unemployment situation stemmed in part from the initial condition.
 Jiu Valley is an isolated mono-industrial region, and could offer few opportunities to ex-miners.
-The Ostrava region had a larger and more diversified labor market, and could absorb layoffs with relative ease until the late 1990's, when the restructuring of the metallurgical industry strained the market.
-There was also a marked difference in the ex-miners' behavior toward job search.
+The Ostrava region had a larger and more diversified labor market, and could absorb layoffs with relative ease until the late 1990's, when the restructuring of the metallurgical industry strained the market.8 There was also a marked difference in the ex-miners' behavior toward job search.
 The Ostravian ex-miners took more initiatives for finding work and had a reputation for making good workers in new occupation.
 The Jiu Valley ex-miners, on the other hand, were more reluctant to accept low-wage work and had a tendency to protest for governmental help.
-Notably, following the massive layoff some ex-miners mounted a hunger strike in order to obtain benefits from the government, which became routinized subsequently (Dobrescu and Rughinis ???).4
+Notably, following the massive layoff some ex-miners mounted a hunger strike in order to obtain benefits from the government, which became routinized subsequently (Dobrescu and Rughinis ???).9

-3. Efficiency of The Restructuring Paths
+3. Evaluating The Restructuring Paths